Teppen

 (stylized as TEPPƎN) is a free-to-play digital collectible card game developed by GungHo Online Entertainment and Capcom.
 It released in North America and Europe on July 4, 2019 and in Asia on August 8 for Android, and iOS.
 The game was initially known as Project Battle and is a crossover video game between multiple Capcom franchises.

+Plot

+The plot of Teppen focuses on many characters from Capcom universes fighting to reach a world called the Land of Illusion, with many weird events happening in between.

 Gameplay

 Teppen is a 1v1 video game where both players start the match with five playing cards in their hands randomly selected from their card deck, 30 health points and four mana.
 A mulligan system allows players to switch their five starting cards into another set of five randomly drawn cards.

 Players acquire mana automatically as the match progresses, and are forced to use it in order to play cards.
 Any mana used will be turned in "Art Points" which is used to perform a Hero Art.
 The cards are split into two major categories in the game, being "Action Cards" and "Unit Cards".
 Unit Cards are those which can only be placed on the field with an attack line that will eventually reach the opponent and deal damage, the attack line of the Unit Cards push forward in real-time.
 Action Cards on the other hands are special cards which will trigger a special phase named "Active Response".

 The Active Response will pause the real-time gameplay and switches it into turn-based.
 Players will now have a small timer to react back with another Action Card or choose for the Active Response to end.
 Once the latter is done, the Action Card order is played from a reverse order, this allows players to deny potential plays from the opponent.

 Once players have used enough cards, the Art Points will reach a point where a Hero Art can be performed.
 Hero Arts are a special move in the game which plays a short cinematic of the hero in question and pauses the game entirely.
 Players may use the Hero Art to sabotage the opponent in a way which they perform the move shortly before an attack line reaches the opponent's side, making it difficult for the other player to block the attack.
 The Action Card with its Active Response mechanic may also be used this way.

 Once a player reaches zero health, the match is over and they will lose.
 As Teppen matches have a time limit of five minutes, whichever player has the least amount of health at the end will also lose the match.
 There are no ties in the game, in the event of both players dealing a final blow to one another at the same time or the five minute timer ending with both players at the same amount of health, a "Double Defeat" will happen instead.